 In this case, the cardiologist brought his lawsuit more than two years after the “first publication” of the hospital’s report to the NPDB.
 To get around this, the doctor argued there was a new occurrence of defamation each time the NPDB report was “published” to a new organization requesting access.
 Therefore the two-year statute of limitations should reset each time.

 The Florida Fifth District Court of Appeal disagreed.
 In a June 27 opinion, it held the first publication rule should apply, meaning the statute of limitations “begins to run when a report is issued to the NPDB; any subsequent issuance of that report to legally authorized entities does not accrue a limitations period.”
 But the Fifth District also acknowledged that since no other Florida court has directly addressed this issue, it has asked the Supreme Court to make a final determination.

-Need Help From a Florida Medical Malpractice Lawyer?
+Need Help From a Florida Medical Negligence Lawyer?